 Elmendorf has an unparalleled understanding of Congressional dynamics, having managed Gephardt’s successful campaigns for Democratic leader as well as his political activities outside of those associated with his formal office, including at the Democratic Congressional Campaign Committee.
 Elmendorf was deeply involved in every major economic policy debate during the 1990s and the early 2000s, including NAFTA, the 1997 Balanced Budget Act and McCain-Feingold campaign finance reform.
 He also managed crisis responses to the most critical issues of the day, ranging from the impeachment of a sitting president to the 9/11 terrorist attacks on the United States.

 Elmendorf served as chief of staff and senior advisor for Gephardt’s 2004 Democratic presidential campaign and deputy campaign manager for Sen. John Kerry’s 2004 presidential bid.
 In that capacity, Elmendorf served as the primary campaign liaison to elected officials at the local, state and federal levels as well as organized labor.
 He also supervised the field programs in nearly two dozen battleground states.

 Elmendorf is a frequent guest on CNN, MSNBC and Fox News.
 He has lectured at the Institute of Politics at Harvard University's John F. Kennedy School of Government and at Trinity College, where he serves on the Board of Fellows.

-Elmendorf also serves as Chair of the Victory Fund and is a member of the boards of The Whitman-Walker Health Center, the Bryce Harlow Foundation and the Public Policy Committee of the Trevor Project.
+Elmendorf also serves as Chair of the Victory Fund and is a member of the boards of The Whitman-Walker Health Center, the Bryce Harlow Foundation, the Hirshhorn Museum and Sculpture Garden and the Public Policy Committee of the Trevor Project.